Boikhutso7/Boikhutso7/README.md

 ## 🚀 About Me

-Final-year Software Engineering student at **WeThinkCode** (Expected Graduation: Sep 2026) with a proven ability to develop software solutions through a rigorous, project-based curriculum.
+Final-year Software Engineering student at **WeThinkCode** (Expected Graduation: Aug 2026) with a proven ability to develop software solutions through a rigorous, project-based curriculum.
 Currently specializing in **Data Engineering**.
 Adept at problem-solving, collaborative development, and effectively communicating technical concepts.

 **⚡ Fun Fact**: "Solving problems is my second nature"